Lowland whisky is known for its smooth and floral malts and the region is home to some of Scotland’s finest distilleries.

 Auchentoshan visitor centre

 In 2004, a new visitors’ centre was opened.
-The distillery offers a number of tours, tastings and ‘experiences’.
+This Lowland whisky distillery offers a number of tours, tastings and ‘experiences’.

 Among the core range is American Oak Single Malt – matured in bourbon casks, 12-year-old Single Malt and Three Wood Single Malt – matured in three different casks – bourbon, Oloroso Sherry and Pedro Ximenez Sherry.
 From